 Need details on how to send a successful email marketing campaign?
 Here’s everything you need to know.

 Call your customers by name in emails if you can.
-Send your emails from the same from address every time.
+Send your emails from the same address every time.
 The more personal you can get, the easier it is to build trust.
-You’ll also have a better chance of your emails being opened and read.
+Personalized emails also have a better chance of your emails being opened and read.

-Don’t overload your layout with flashy graphics, huge fonts and other in-your-face items.
+Don’t overload your layout with flashy graphics, huge fonts, and other in-your-face items.
 Keep your layout clean and simple.
 Your layout should look professional and easy to navigate.
-A overly busy layout will turn your recipients off and send your email campaign or newsletter right into the trash file.
+An overly busy layout will turn your recipients off and send your email campaign or newsletter right into the trash file.